dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 streamXml | $streamXml(url, jsonPointer) | Parses XML at the url, converts it to JSON, and splits it at the [json pointer](https://datatracker.ietf.org/doc/html/rfc6901) location streamCsv | $streamCsv(url, options) | Parses CSV at the url and splits it at the record boundaries.
 By default, CSV is parsed as RFC4180.
 Options can be provided, where the key is a "with" method like withDelimiter and the value is the argument.
 Please see the [documentation](https://commons.apache.org/proper/commons-csv/apidocs/org/apache/commons/csv/CSVFormat.html) for more details. streamDb | $streamDb(database, table) | Streams records from the database table specified curl | $curl(method, url, data?, headers?) | Full fledged HTTP client.
-Use {"Authorization": credential} to reference a credential set defined in functions openJson | $openJson(url) | Parses JSON at the url openCsv | $openCsv(url, options) | Parses CSV at the url and converts it to JSON.
+Use header {"Authorization": credential} to reference a credential set defined in functions.
+Use header {"dj-timeout-seconds": ...} to define a HTTP timeout. openJson | $openJson(url) | Parses JSON at the url openCsv | $openCsv(url, options) | Parses CSV at the url and converts it to JSON.
 By default, CSV is parsed as RFC4180.
 Options can be provided, where the key is a "with" method like withDelimiter and the value is the argument.
 Please see the [documentation](https://commons.apache.org/proper/commons-csv/apidocs/org/apache/commons/csv/CSVFormat.html) for more details. openXml | $openXml(url, arrays) | Parses XML at the url and converts it to JSON.
 In this process, openXml guesses which XML tags need to be converted to arrays and which become simple fields.
 This process might produce inconsistent results when the XML tree contains lists with single entries.
 To avoid this, you can optionally pass a list of tag names that must be arrays.